WWE Rumors: Reports Of Asuka Quitting WWE Over ‘SummerSlam’ Booking Are False, Per ‘WrestlingNews.co’

-On Saturday, reports suggested that claimed Asuka had quit WWE due to her apparent frustration with her unsatisfactory main roster booking and the subsequent loss of a “big payday” for the company’s upcoming SummerSlam pay-per-view.
+On Saturday, reports suggested that Asuka had quit WWE due to her apparent frustration with her unsatisfactory main roster booking and the subsequent loss of a “big payday” for the company’s upcoming SummerSlam pay-per-view.
 Fortunately for fans of the “Empress of Tomorrow,” there doesn’t appear to be any truth to those rumors, as they weren’t even written by the purported source.

 According to WrestlingNews.co, the rumors first circulated earlier on Saturday, when a report cited PWInsider’s Mike Johnson, claiming that Asuka “walked out” during Tuesday’s episode of SmackDown Live after having a “heated” meeting with WWE officials over her prospective payday at SummerSlam.
 After allegedly leaving in a huff, the Japanese standout, who enjoyed a long undefeated streak and held the NXT Women’s Championship for over 500 days, then stopped returning calls from the WWE, the report further suggested.